 Business combinations are accounted for at fair value.
-Acquisition costs are expensed as incurred and recorded in general and administrative expenses; inprocess research and development is recorded at fair value as an indefinite-lived intangible asset at the acquisition date; restructuring costs associated with a business combination are expensed subsequent to the acquisition date; contingent consideration obligations are recorded at fair value on the date of acquisition, with increases or decreases in the fair value arising from changes in assumptions or discount periods recorded as contingent consideration expenses in the consolidated statements of operations in subsequent periods; and changes in deferred tax asset valuation allowances and income tax uncertainties after the acquisition date generally affect income tax expense.
+Acquisition costs are expensed as incurred and recorded in general and administrative expenses; in-process research and development is recorded at fair value as an indefinite-lived intangible asset at the acquisition date; restructuring costs associated with a business combination are expensed subsequent to the acquisition date; contingent consideration obligations are recorded at fair value on the date of acquisition, with increases or decreases in the fair value arising from changes in assumptions or discount periods recorded as contingent consideration expenses in the consolidated statements of operations in subsequent periods; and changes in deferred tax asset valuation allowances and income tax uncertainties after the acquisition date generally affect income tax expense.
 All changes that do not qualify as measurement period adjustments are included in current period earnings.
 The fair values assigned to tangible and intangible assets acquired and liabilities assumed, including contingent consideration, are based on management's estimates and assumptions, as well as other information compiled by management, including valuations that utilize customary valuation procedures and techniques.
-Significant judgment is required in estimating the fair value of intangible assets acquired in a business combination and in assigning their respective useful lives.
-The fair value estimates are based on available historical information and on future expectations and assumptions deemed reasonable by management at the time.
+Significant judgment is required in estimating the fair value of intangible assets acquired in a business combination and on future expectations and assumptions deemed reasonable by management at the time.